For 12 years I have had a blast working with pioneering businesses focused on people and/or our planet.

 Project Manager l April - July 2017

-My role with The Wild Network has been to help simplify the message, gather momentum, and move onto a new web platform that is more user friendly in the hope of making Wild Time accessible to more people.
+My role with The Wild Network was to simplify their message, gather momentum, and move onto a new web platform that is more user friendly in the hope of making Wild Time accessible to more people.

 The historic and legally binding Paris Agreement gave us a roadmap to address climate change once and for all.
 194 nations universally adopted this agreement, committing to holding the increase in the global average temperature to well below 2°c above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5°c.

-September and November 2016 l Experience Team for Unreasonable Group
+Experience Team for Unreasonable Group l August - November 2016

-I worked on this partnership on the production team in the lead up to the two week accelerator program in September in the Cotswolds in the UK, and in November in New York.
-My role was focused on the venue, the accommodation, the food, the entertainment and the things that helped out participants feel valued and supported including gorgeous bespoke gift bags, handwritten notes and accommodating all of their requirements around sleeping arrangements, food and drink and personal schedules.
-I did this working remotely from West Wales - with the rest of the team being based in Boulder.
-We used Slack and Google Drive like you've never seen before!
+I worked on this partnership with the Unreasonable production team putting on two week long residential events for entrepreneurs, mentors and specialists in the UK and New York.
+My role was focused on the venue, the accommodation, the food, the entertainment and the things that helped the participants feel valued and supported, including gorgeous bespoke gift bags, handwritten notes and accommodating all of their requirements around sleeping arrangements, food and drink and personal schedules.
+I did this working remotely from West Wales with the rest of the team being based in Boulder.
+We used Slack and Google Drive like you've never seen before to deliver fantastic experiences.

 My involvement in Project Literacy Lab included the pre-event planning, set up at the venue, operations and logistics behind the scene and the wrap up post event.
 I did everything from working with sponsors and partners on In-Kind donations, securing the entire contents and managing the set up of a tent village consisting of 34 5m bell tents to accommodate 60 people in comfort and style, scheduling daily tasks and to-do's for our team during the event, mentor and specialist airport pick ups, music and entertainment, thank you cards and more.
 We had the most amazing time!
 Click here to see a short video of the event.